 - Increases attention, awareness and concentration

-- Dissipate pain and suffering (diseases of both physical and mental)
+- Dissipate pain and suffering (auto-immune diseases of both physical and mental)

 WHY IS MEDITATION GOOD FOR MENTAL HEALTH?

 Meditation teaches you how to be still and empty your mind.
 Meditation improves the brain functionality and makes it a great deal more powerful.

 When you achieve meditating you feel light, and in a floating state.
 You are calm and you breathe deeply from the diaphragm, without making any effort.

 In recent years mindfulness has become popular and it is all about ´living in the present´ without obsessing yourself about plans for the future or haunting yourself with the past.
 Basically mindfulness is about quieting the voices in your head and be aware of what you are doing at the moment; being eating, jogging, watching TV, feeling etc.

 We spend a great deal of time lost in thoughts when we should aim to be happy and enjoy the moment.